shreyaganguly04/Face-Detection/README.md

 <h1>Project Description</h1>

-In this project, I used the OpenCV library and Haar Cascade Classifiers to create a very basic face and eye detection program.
+In this project, I used the OpenCV library and Haar Cascade XML files to create a very basic face and eye detection program.

 <br>